Pyrosilicate

-A pyrosilicate is a type of chemical compound; either an ionic compound that contains the pyrosilicate anion Si_{2}O_{7}^{6−}, or an organic compound with the hexavalent ≡O_{3}Si-O-SiO_{3}≡ group.
+A pyrosilicate is a type of chemical compound; either an ionic compound that contains the pyrosilicate anion Si_{2}O_{7}^{6−}, or an organic compound with the hexavalent ≡O3Si\sO\sSiO3≡ group.
 The anion is also called disilicate or diorthosilicate.

 Ionic pyrosilicates can be considered salts of the unstable pyrosilicic acid, H_{6}Si_{2}O_{7}.
 Unlike the acid, the salts can be stable.
 Indeed, pyrosilicates occur widely in nature as a class of silicate minerals, specifically the sorosilicates - though some sorosilicate minerals, such as gehlenite, replace one of the silicon atoms with tetracoordinated aluminium or boron, giving the isostructural anions AlSiO7(7-) and BSiO7(7-).